-How to design a brochure #11: Prepare the designed brochure for printing
+11. Prepare the designed brochure for printing

 Just like live performance by a musician doesn’t sound the same as on the record, your printed design can end up looking slightly different than it does on the screen.
 You can minimize this difference by preparing your design for printing.

 Take these steps to avoid any nasty surprises: